 Franklin University provides information on its commitment to respect and protect the copyrights on materials that are available on the Internet and on the University’s Intranet.
 Information about the University’s policies is provided in the Academic Bulletin which is published once a year.
-In addition, details on those policies are part of the Student Code of Conduct, Acceptable Use Policy, Copyright Compliance, Library Acceptable Use Standards, and online copes of the Academic Bulletin.
+In addition, details on those policies are part of the Student Code of Conduct, Acceptable Use Policy, Copyright Compliance, Franklin University Library Acceptable Use Standards, and online copes of the Academic Bulletin.

 Franklin University actively blocks Peer-to-peer file sharing between the Internet and the campus network using features in its web filter content.
 Further, the University detects and blocks Peer-to-peer communications using sensors on its network.

 Franklin University requires all new undergraduate students to attend a Professional Foundations course (PF321) and all graduate students to attend an Effectively Communicating and Collaborating couse (GRAD 703) upon enrollment.
 These courses cover a student’s responsibility to honor the copyrights associated with material they acquire and use.

 Students who have been found in violation of copyrights by University faculty or staff have their cases reviewed in an expeditious manner in accordance with Franklin University’s Procedures for Student Misconduct Complaints (see the Student Code of Conduct).

 Notices filed under the Digital Millennium Act (DMCA) are processed in the same manner as copyright violations reported by University personnel.